danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

     * Can be defined using
         * Python (preferred)
         * JinJa2
+    * Templates are stored in Cloud Source Repositories as a best practice
+        * Designed for hosting and versioning source code
 * Deployment - Collection of resources that are deployed and managed together
 * Manifests - Read-only object containing original deployment configuration (included imported templates)
     * Generated by Deployment Manager